MapColonies/ts-server-boilerplate/README.md

 > [!IMPORTANT]
 > To regenerate the types on openapi change run the command `npm run generate:openapi-types`.

+> [!WARNING]
+> After creating a new repo based on this template, you should delete the CODEOWNERS file.

 ## Development
 When in development you should use the command `npm run start:dev`.
 The main benefits are that it enables offline mode for the config package, and source map support for NodeJS errors.